The Current Instant Tests window displays the list of Backbone and Private Last Mile instant tests.

 You can sort on any of the column headings; the Launched At column is the default with the oldest test on top.

-After a test completes, the following icons appear in the Status column:
+After a test is completed, the following icons appear in the Status column:

-View the results of this test.
-If the test failed to execute, this icon does not appear.
+- View the results of this test.
+If the test failed execution, this icon does not appear.

 Rerun this Instant Test.
 For an NS Lookup test, it uses the same name server.